Tyler-Conway/ExplorationGame/README.md

   * To equip a different weapon or shield: open your inventory and press ENTER on the weapon/shield you want to equip.
   * Equip the lantern to light up your surroundings at night.
   * To sleep through the night, select the Tent item from your inventory
-  * The peasant class is like the wretch/deprived class from Elden Ring/Dark Souls: you start off with a weak character.
+  * The peasant class is like the wretch/deprived class from Elden Ring/Dark Souls: it's a weak character class.

 ____